pfaciana/version-sync/README.md

 A GitHub Action that automatically checks and updates semantic versions across multiple JSON files in your repository, ensuring consistency and streamlining version management.

-The problem is intends to solve is when JSON file have a version property and you want to keep the version of the git tag and JSON file(s) in sync.
+The problem it intends to solve is when JSON files have a version property and you want to keep the version of the git tag and JSON file(s) in sync.
 For example, you may create a tag of v1.1.0 but forget to update your package.json version from v1.0.0.
-This checks for this and bring your package.json (and any other JSON files) in sync with the git tag version.
+This checks for this and brings your package.json (and any other JSON files) in sync with the git tag version.
 It also works if your JSON file version is ahead of the git tag.
 It will make a git tag to bring your repo in sync.

 ### Features

 - The action automatically detects and maintains versions with and without prefixes (e.g., `v1.2.3` and `1.2.3`)
 - A debug mode can be enabled by setting the `DEBUG_MODE` environment variable to `1` and listening on port `9229` locally
 - Checks multiple JSON files for version consistency
+- Handles complex version synchronization scenarios

 ### How It Works

 1. Reads specified JSON files and extracts version information
-2. Compares versions across files and with the current Git tag
+2. Compares versions across files and with the current Git tags
-3. Calculates the next version based on the release type
+3. Calculates the next version based on the release type and existing tags
 4. Updates JSON files with the new version
 5. Creates a Git commit and tag for the update
 6. Pushes changes to the repository